FeLoe/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I am a postdoctoral fellow at the [Center of Social Media and Politics (CSMaP)](https://csmapnyu.org) at the NYU where I am working on projects around social media and politics.
+I am a postdoctoral fellow at the [Center of Social Media and Politics (CSMaP)](https://csmapnyu.org) at the NYU and an incoming assistant professor in political communication and journalism at the [Amsterdam School of Communication Research](https://ascor.uva.nl/content/research-groups/political-communication-journalism/political-communication-journalism.html).
 Prior to this, I have been a PhD student in Computational Political Communication Science at the [Vrije Universiteit Amsterdam](https://vu.nl/en/about-vu/faculties/faculty-of-social-sciences/more-about/research-communication-science).
 My dissertation ["Diversity of News Consumption in a Digital Information Environment"](https://research.vu.nl/en/publications/diversity-of-news-consumption-in-a-digital-information-environmen) was part of the NWO-funded project ["Inside the filter bubble"](http://ccs.amsterdam/projects/jeds-tracking-the-filter-bubble/).
 Before joining the Department at the Vrije Universiteit, I received a research master degree from the [Amsterdam School of Communication Research](https://ascor.uva.nl).

 My research interests include (the diversity of) online news consumption and using computational methods in the social sciences.
 I am motivated by the impact that changes in online environments have on the understanding and usage of news.
 Specifically, I use computational approaches to study when and where users come across different types of news -- collecting digital trace data via innovative approaches such as [data donations](https://computationalcommunication.org/ccr/article/view/125), analyzing different dimensions of diversity of the content and how it affects perceptions and attitudes of users.
-Apart from this, I have been involved in studying the challenges of different modes of news access, for example via news recommender systems and smart assistants.
+Apart from this, I have been involved in studying the challenges of different modes of news access, for example via news recommender systems, private messaging, and smart assistants.

 I am part of the [Computational Social Science Amsterdam](http://ccs.amsterdam) group.
 Ouside of my own research, I have been the early career representative of the [Computational Methods Division](https://www.icahdq.org/group/compmethds) of the International Communication Association and on the editorial board of the open access journal [Computational Communication Research](https://computationalcommunication.org/ccr).
 I frequently teach computational methods (R and Python) to social scientists and organize [hackathons](https://www.hackingcommsci.org) for social scientists.